lpapailiou/tictactoe/tictactoe/README.md

 6. Run the game again

 ### From a Jar file
-You can download the Jar file directly from the [artifacts folder](https://github.com/lpapailiou/tictactoe/tree/master/classes/artifacts/tictactoe_jar).
-Alternatively, you can build it yourself.

 #### Build Jar in Intellij IDE
 1. Go to ``File > Project Structure...``